 At Renesas, we have been working with our materials suppliers to proactively replace its use with alternative substances that have a lower impact on the environment.
 In regard to PFOS-containing materials used in the semiconductor manufacturing process, we have completed the replacement before 2010.
 We have also eliminated the use of PFOA-containing materials in 2020 by working together with our materials suppliers.
 We are continuing to actively respond to the extensive regulatory restrictions of organic fluoric compounds such as perfluoro hexane sulfonic acid (PFHxS) and its salts and PFHxS related substances, as well as perfluoroalkyl compound and polyfluoroalkyl compound (PFAS).

 Our semiconductors can be found in many products and are used in many countries around the world.
 For this reason, we obtain information on laws and regulations in major countries in order to comply with environmental laws and regulations related to products, reflect this information in our products, and deploy information on the content of chemical substances to our customers in a timely manner.

 Major Environmental Laws and Regulations Outside Japan and Our Responses

-The European RoHS Directive and End-of-Life Vehicles (ELV) Directive (an European directive limiting content of lead, mercury, cadmium and hexavalent chromium) specify threshold values for banned substances.
-For this reason, we receive analytical data and reports on the non-inclusion of banned substances from our suppliers for components that make up our semiconductor products, and we confirm that they are below the thresholds by analyzing our products internally as well.
+The European RoHS Directive (Note 3) and End-of-Life Vehicles (ELV) Directive (Note 4) specify threshold values for banned substances.
+For this reason, we receive analytical data and reports on the non-inclusion of banned substances from our suppliers for components that make up our semiconductor products.
+We also confirmed that they are below the thresholds by analyzing our products internally.